mikelove/alevin2bioc/vignettes/alevin2bioc.knit.md

 [GENCODE](https://www.gencodegenes.org/)
 human reference transcripts [@gencode].

-## Importing alevin quantification with tximeta
+## Importing alevin data with tximeta

 We will use *tximeta* ... [@tximeta].